 NASA's Mars helicopter Ingenuity: What you need to know before its first flight

-NASA engineers will attempt the first flight on Mars in just a few days, and it could change space exploration forever.
+NASA engineers could attempt the first flight on Mars in just a few days, and it could change space exploration forever.

 More in www.cnet.com